 Nature studies and social studies are seamlessly integrated into language arts blocks.
 Through the content of the stories, a foundation is laid for future work in biology, zoology, geology, social studies, and history in an imaginative rather than abstract way.

-The timetable also includes two contrasting secondary languages, music (singing and recorder playing), arts (watercolour painting, drawing, form drawing), practical arts (handwork, crafts,) activities in nature, and games.
+The timetable also includes French, music (singing and recorder playing), arts (watercolour painting, drawing, form drawing), practical arts (handwork, crafts,) activities in nature, and games.